 You rely on your snowblower to work during the winter season to keep your pathways clear so you can easily access your home.
 When your snowblower won’t throw snow, it’s not of much use.
 Finding and fixing your problem will keep you from having to use the snow shovel.

-An Ariens snowblower won’t blower snow when the chute or auger is clogged with snow and ice; the belt is worn or came off the pulleys; or the impeller is damaged or frozen.
+An Ariens snowblower won’t blow snow when the chute or auger is clogged with snow and ice; the belt is worn or came off the pulleys, or the impeller is damaged or frozen.

 Reasons an Ariens Snowblower Won’t Blow Snow

 You may have a buildup of snow packed in the chute that is preventing the snowblower from throwing snow.
 This happens more often when the snow is wet and heavy or there are chunks of ice lodged in the chute.

 When this happens, you need to remove the clogs by breaking up the snow and ice and removing it.
 Never place your hands in the chute.
 Using your hands put you at risk for severe injury.

 Remove clogged snow from your Ariens snowblower chute:

 - Disengage the auger and drive controls so the auger and snowblower no longer move.

 - Shut off the snowblower, remove the ignition key or safety key (if your model uses one), and remove the spark plug wire.